mileine/gatsby-lab/posts/2018-10-17-flow-get-in-the-zone.md

 \#10 Writing @work

 I think the best part of being aware of what makes me get in the zone is that it helps me to identify what are the little - and simple - things that brings joy and meaning to my days.
-Suddenly I realize there are many things from this list I take for granted - or keep postponing because it sounds... boring .